beatgammit/artichoke/README.md

 * auth- map[string]string; maps a username to a password
 * required- bool; if true, sends a 401 and ends the response

-*BasicAuth* will make a new key and attach a `GetAuth()` function to the Data parameter, which returns a struct with the following properties:
+*BasicAuth* - Authentication data can be retrieved via `artichoke.GetAuth()`, which returns a struct with the following properties:

 * `User`- string; user name provided
 * `Pass`- string; password provided